natserract/frontend-trainee/src/components/intersection-observer/README.md

 14. Sticky Elements: IntersectionObserver can help create sticky elements that remain fixed to a specific position until a certain condition is met.
 By observing when a particular element exits the viewport, you can trigger the "sticky" behavior and affix the element to the screen, enhancing the user experience and providing persistent navigation or important information.

 ## Different `observer.unobserve()` vs `observer.disconnect()`
 1. observer.unobserve(target): This method is used to stop observing a specific target element.
 When you call unobserve(target) on an IntersectionObserver instance, it removes the specified target element from the observation list.
 The observer will no longer trigger intersection events for that element.
 This method is useful when you want to stop observing a specific element while continuing to observe others.
+When you call observer.unobserve(targetElement), the observer will stop monitoring the specified targetElement.

 2. observer.disconnect(): This method is used to completely disconnect the IntersectionObserver instance from all target elements.
 When you call disconnect() on an IntersectionObserver instance, it stops observing all target elements and clears the observation list.
 The observer will no longer trigger intersection events for any element.
 This method is useful when you want to stop observing all elements and release any resources associated with the IntersectionObserver instance.